THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 The idea of the environment as a third teacher is a testament to how carefully it is arranged.
 Very seldom do things appear by accident.

 The brain learns through action and repetition.
 Efficiently integrated knowledge depends on repeat encounters.
-One kind of repetition is rote learning, but this leads to one-dimensional isolated information.
-Of course, rote learning is valuable in some cases, but according to Roger F. Bruner from the University of Virginia, ‘The deepest "AHAs" spring from an encounter and then a return.
+One kind of repetition is rote learning, which leads to one-dimensional isolated information.
+Of course, rote learning is sometimes valuable, but according to Roger F. Bruner from the University of Virginia, ‘The deepest "AHAs" spring from an encounter and then a return.
 (Bruner, 2001)’

 9. Learning as Individual and Group Construction